Georgette-Lumbe/test_me/README.md

 3. Quiz box

     * A counter to show what question the user is on
-    * A counter that shows the user how much time he has left
     * Questions
     * Three options which only one is correct
     * Next button at the bottom which will pass to another question